thenurinethangi/ADD-Assignment-01-Web-Based-Complaint-Management-System-using-JSP/README.md

 ## What This Project Demonstrates (For Recruiters)

-This project is intended to showcase **practical, production-aligned skills** rather than just satisfy an academic requirement:
+This project is intended to showcase **practical, production-aligned skills** for building and operating a real-world complaint management platform:

 - **Server-side Java web development** with JSP and Jakarta Servlets
 - **Clean MVC separation** with JSP (view), Servlets (controller), and DAOs/POJOs (model)